re-xyr/avail/README.md

 Current effects libraries all have one principle of effect restriction: an effect can be used in a monad if it can be interpreted in terms of the monad.
 This works well with a polymorphic monad type, but a polymorphic type is unfriendly to compiler optimization.
 In contrast, a concrete monad can be easily optimized, but if we fix a monad that supplies all the effects we need, we can no longer restrict what effects each function can use.

 `avail` solves this problem with the [*phantom constraint pattern*](https://xn--i2r.xn--rhqv96g/2021/09/14/redundant-constraints/).
-We use a newtype wrapper `M` to screen out the user from directly manipulating the underlying monad, and let user to implement interpretations of effects in terms of other more primitive effects.
-In any function, the user can use an effect only if:
+We use a newtype wrapper `M` to screen out the user from directly manipulating the underlying monad, and performing any operation in a typeclass (for example, `MonadIO`) requires the corresponding *phantom* `Eff` constraint (in this case. `Eff MonadIO`) to be in scope.
+In other words, one can perform operations of a class only if:

-- The effect is implemented for the monad, and
+- The class is implemented for the monad, and
 - The *effect constraint* `Eff e` is available in the context.

 The second requirement decouples the availability of effects from the monad implementation.
 At last, we use a function `runM` to clear the constraints and restore the underlying monad.
 A typical example looks like this: